“Create evergreen content that will always be relevant,” the experts say.

 But we can do better:

 What is Evergreen Content 2.0?

-Evergreen content is timeless, always-relevant content that’s fresh, applicable, and remembered by its readers long after it’s been published.
+Evergreen content is timeless, always-relevant content that doesn’t have an expiration date.
+It’s fresh, applicable, and remembered by its readers long after it’s been published.

 Timeless?
 Relevant?
 Fresh?
 Applicable?
 Those are easy.

 Write a how-to article for cooking Ramen noodles and you’ve accomplished all four.